ClearPath

 What You’ll Engage With

-Seeing God Again for the First Time (TBA)
+Seeing God Again for the First Time (16th Sept-17th Feb)

-A multi-course journey that re-situates religion and spirituality within a philosophical and scientific worldview, offering a path toward recovering religio—a felt bond with reality itself.
+John Vervaeke's magnum opus that re-situates religion and spirituality within a philosophical and scientific worldview, offering a path toward recovering religio—a felt bond with reality itself.
+Originally delivered in three separate 8-week parts, TAP is offering the entire trilogy as an interactive, 6-month tutorial program, where we will collectively explore all 24 lectures in a single arc.

 Rather than rushing through content, TAP invites you to inhabit these courses slowly, with others who are equally committed to understanding what is truly at stake.